 Previously God made his revelation to a theocracy, the nation Israel or the Jews.
 Now God brings the Gentiles into his program by the blood of Christ (Eph.
 2:13).

 “which is Christ in you”

 Christ now indwells both Gentiles and Jews.
 They are “in Christ,” and Christ is in them (Rom.
 8:10; 2 Cor 13:5).
 The “you” here is the Gentiles.

 Those without Christ are “without hope and without God” (Eph.
 2:12).
 On the other hand, believers anticipate a share in the glory of Christ (Col. 3:4; Gal.
 5:5; 1 Pet.
 5:10).
 This hope is the guarantee that we will be in glory and glorified.
 It is as good as done.

 Jesus has come to live inside believers as a Divine Guest.

 We cannot live the Christian life until we have the Christian life to live.
 We cannot live the Christian life without Christ.
 Until we receive Christ by trust in his death to forgive our sins, Christ is not in us (John 1:12).
 Have you come to the place in your life where you have done that?

 The Christian has Christ living in him.
-He or she has a Heavenly Guest inside.
+They have a Heavenly Guest inside.
 If we invite company to our house, we are on our best behavior.
-The more important the company, the more we are sure to have clean towels in the bathroom.
-We warn the kids to wash down in the basement!
+The more critical the company, the more we are sure to have clean towels in the bathroom.
 We caution the children, “Don’t wear your food on your clothes!
 The boss is coming for dinner.”
 When the company arrives, the children do not know what to make of it!
 Daddy is so polite!
 He is so considerate of everyone.
 The mother puts out cloth napkins instead of paper napkins.
 The children say, “What are these, Mom?”
 The kids are six and eight years of age, and they have never seen them before!!
 When we have Christ living inside us as a Divine Guest, we should be on our best behavior.